Competing Bandits in Time Varying Matching Markets: ALGORITHM AND RESULTS

 \LinesNumberedHidden{ }

 We now introduce the algorithm more formally.
-Let $T_{i,t}(j)$ denote the number of times player $p_i$ is matched with arm $a_j$ by the market after a restart.
-After every restart, $T_{i,t}(j)$ is assigned to zero, and $T_{i,t}(j)$ is incremented by one whenever player $p_i$ pulls arm $a_j$.
+Let $T_{i,t}(j)$ denote the number of times player $p_i$ is matched with arm $a_j$ by the platform after the latest restart.
+After every restart, $T_{i,t}(j)$ is assigned to zero, and $T_{i,t}(j)$ is incremented by one whenever player $p_i$ is matched with arm $a_j$.
 Let $\hat{\mu}_{i,t}(j)$ denote the mean of the rewards observed whenever player $p_i$ pulls arm $a_j$ after a restart and till $t-1$.
 Let \(S_{t}\) denote the latest restart before time step \(t\).
-Then, $\hat{\mu}_{i,t}(j)$ is given by \beq \hat{\mu}_{i,t}(j) = \frac{\sum_{k = S_t}^{t-1} X_{i,m_k} \mathbb{I}[m_k(i) = j]}{T_{i,t-1}(j)}. \nonumber \eeq Then, for a player $p_i$, the upper confidence bound for arm $a_j$ in the current period is given by \beq u_{i,t}(j) = \left\{ \right. \eeq At the beginning of every round $t$, each player updates its UCB for the arms as in Eq. \eqref{eq:ucb}.
+Then, $\hat{\mu}_{i,t}(j)$ is given by \( \hat{\mu}_{i,t}(j) = \frac{\sum_{k = S_t}^{t-1} X_{i,m_k} \mathbb{I}[m_k(i) = j]}{T_{i,t-1}(j)}. \) Then, for a player $p_i$, the upper confidence bound for arm $a_j$ in the current period is given by \beq u_{i,t}(j) = \left\{ \right. \eeq At the beginning of every round $t$, each player updates its UCB for the arms as in Eq. \eqref{eq:ucb}.
 The players then compute their respective rank ordering $\hat{r}_{i,t}$ according to the updated UCBs.
 Specifically, the rank ordering $\hat{r}_{i,t}$ is computed as follows: for any two arms \(a_j, a_{j'}\) \beq \hat{r}_{i,t}(j) > \hat{r}_{i,t}(j') ~ \tn{if} ~ u_{i,t}(j) > u_{i,t}(j'). \eeq The platform receives these rank orderings from every player, computes a stable matching, and assigns the matched arms to the respective players.
 This completes a round.

+Algorithm \ref{alg:bl-cb-tvm} has several important features: first, it is a simple algorithm which us computationally efficient and intuitive.
+Second, the algorithm does not require storing exact rewards obtained in past rounds at the end of both players and platforms.
+Third, the preferences of players are updated only using local information which is a crucial aspect to ensure privacy and reliability of the system.